Toolbox for reconstructing quantum theory from rules on information acquisition: Question structure and correlations

 \subsection{Two gbits}

 The $N=2$ case requires substantially more work.
 First of all, since this is a composite system (c.f.\ definition \ref{def_comp}), the individual questions about the two single gbits must be contained in an informationally complete set $\cq_{M_2}$.
 We shall again slightly change the notation, as compared to section \ref{sec_principles}: the maximal complementary set $\cq_{M_1}$ (\ref{qm1}) for gbit 1 will be denoted by $Q_1,\ldots,Q_{D_1}$, while the elements of $\cq_{M_1}$ for gbit 2 will be denoted with a prime $Q'_1,\ldots,Q'_{D_1}$.
 It will be convenient to depict the question structure graphically.
-Representing individual questions henceforth as {\it vertices}, $\cq_{M_2}$ certainly contains the following
+Representing individual questions henceforth as {\it vertices}, $\cq_{M_2}$ certainly contains the following This structure abides by rules \ref{lim} and \ref{unlim} and any $Q_i$ will be independent of and maximally compatible with any $Q'_j$ (cf.\ definition \ref{def_comp}).